-A security deposit is collected by the landlord from the tenant and should not exceed a deposit normally collected from an unassisted tenant.
+The landlord collects a security deposit from the tenant and should not exceed a deposit usually collected from an unassisted tenant.

-Owners must comply with state and local laws regarding management of the security deposits (payment of interest, charges against the security deposit, etc.).
+Owners must comply with state and local laws regarding the management of security deposits (payment of interest, charges against the security deposit, etc.).
 If the security deposit is not sufficient to cover the amount that the tenant owes under the lease, the owner may seek to collect the balance from the tenant.

-Lead Based Paint Disclosure
+Lead-Based Paint Disclosure

-Owners must disclose known lead-based paint or lead based paint hazards and also provide the prospective tenant with the Environmental Protection Agency (EPA) pamphlet, titled, "Protect Your Family From Lead In Your Home."
+Owners must disclose known lead-based paint or lead-based paint hazards and provide the prospective tenant with the Environmental Protection Agency (EPA) pamphlet titled "Protect Your Family From Lead In Your Home."
 Owners must obtain and maintain a copy of a signed form stating that awareness of disclosed information regarding lead-based paint hazards was given.